-The usability of the proposed method suffers from adverse physiological effects compared to three-dimensional content representation.
-The post-usage symptom ratings for cyber-sickness are 25.95 for the proposed method and 3.74 for three-dimensional imaging, respectively;

-There has been a trend that more susceptible users, who are more susceptible to symptoms of cyber-sickness, are less likely to use the proposed method than other two-dimensional content representation methods.

-When assessing the impact of three-dimensional scenes and interactive video on the performance of mobile systems, it was found that only the video method realises detailed content at a stable rate of 72 frames per second.
+When assessing the performance of three-dimensional scenes and panoramic video approaches, it was found that only the panoramic video realises detailed content at a stable rate.

-The study of the two proposed navigation objects (dynamic and static) in the video did not show an advantage of one or the other method.
-Also, no advantage was found for the two proposed distances between viewing positions.
+The study of the two proposed navigation objects (dynamic arrows and static path) for the sequential transition method did not show an advantage of any navigation approach.
+Also, no advantage was found for the two studied distances between viewing positions.

-The study found that women and younger age groups prefer monoscopic imaging.
-In the group of respondents studied, there was a tendency for those with higher sensitivity not to choose stereoscopic imaging, which causes unwanted symptoms.
+As we noted in the first conclusion, our attempt to find a middle ground between the creation of expensive and time-consuming three-dimensional scenes and the creation of relatively cheap panoramic video scenes that don’t allow unrestricted movement failed.
+The proposed solution can not maintain the same immersiveness as a three-dimensional scene, despite the better graphics.
+So, the question remains open – is it possible to achieve a similar immersiveness as a three-dimensional scene using other approaches?
+On the hand, the proposed simulated movement showed some promise.
+In our next research, we will try to improve immersiveness by producing and using depth maps for panoramic videos.
+This will allow responding to any movement of the user while remaining inside a viewing position.
+This approach will use transitions between scenes, as well.

 Author Contributions

-Conceptualization, A.P.; methodology, A.P., A.S.; software, A.P. and A.S., T.B.; data curation, A.P., A.S, M.V.; writing — original draft preparation, A.P., A.S., M.B, C.C.
-D.B, L.P; writing — review and editing, T.B., M.B, M.V.; visualization, A.P., A.S and T.V..
+Conceptualization, AP; methodology, AP, AS; software, AP and AS, TB; data curation, AP, AS, MV; writing — original draft preparation, AP, AS, MB, CC DB, LP; writing — review and editing, TB, MB, MV; visualization, AP, AS and TV..
 All authors have read and agreed to the published version of the manuscript.

-Funding:
+Funding

 This research was funded by Kaunas University of Technology.